-I'm just worried, like I told you earlier on the first time, that I'm worried that I'm becoming my parents because they used to have a lot of interest in a lot of music from around the world.
+I'm just worried, like I told you earlier on the first time, that I'm worried that I'm becoming my parents because they used to have a lot of interest in a lot of music from around the world, particularly this band, Yuthu Yindi, which is a lot of synth and also tribal sounds from Oceania.

-It was a running joke throughout our family, but I was on Spotify getting some work done for the episode.
+And yeah, it was a running joke throughout our family, but I was on Spotify getting some work done for the episode.

-I like to put on music in the background while I'm researching and reading up on stuff.
+Just like to put on music in the background while I'm researching and reading up on stuff.

 Some people could absolutely be filled with that generous spirit and want to give or donate to someone, but then realize that they would have to wait a week to deal with that.

-You just can't wait a week because the generous spirit is so strong within you.
+And you just can't wait a week because the generous spirit is so strong within you.

-And if we accept the false claims of Joe Biden and his communist Chinese deep state handlers that he is the president with the fraud we've just witnessed, then you could really see this as a good date to put on the Republic's tombstone.
+And if we accept the false claims of Joe Biden and his communist Chinese deep state handlers that he is the president with the fraud we just witnessed, then you could really see this as a good date to put on the Republic's tombstone.

 As a millionaire, I can tell you that the tragedy of the Biden administration will be that they raised the marginal income tax on individuals making over $500,000 a year to above 35%, Dan.